danpalmer101/hazelcast-viewer/README.md

 # hazelcast-viewer

-View the contents of a Hazelcast instance
+View the contents of a Hazelcast instance.

+_Tested against Hazelcast 3.8._

 ## Run